 The implementation of TestBed in Ivy is now more efficient to use.

-TestBed previously used to recompile all components between each test running phase, irrespective of changes made to components.
+TestBed was previously used to recompile all components between each test running phase, irrespective of changes made to components.

 Moving on, TestBed does not recompile components between tests until a component is manually overridden.
-The practice helps in avoiding recompilation between grand majority of tests.
+The practice helps in avoiding recompilation between the grand majority of tests.

 The above-mentioned practice can be validated with Fluin’s statement- “With this change, the framework’s core acceptance tests are about 40% faster.
-We would expect users to see their own application test speeds to be around 40–50% faster,”.
+We would expect users to see their application test speeds to be around 40–50% faster,”.

-The new Ivy compiler is faster while offering the stronger type safety making error messages easier to read.
+The new Ivy compiler is faster while offering stronger type safety making error messages easier to read.

 Earlier in Version 8 or View Engine, a compiler error used to look like this-